jejjohnson/mfourdvar/content/oceanbench/overview.md

     ML: Machine Learning
 ---

-> "OceanBench is a framework for co-designing learning-driven high-level experiments from ocean observations.
+> "OceanBench is a framework for co-designing learning-driven high-level experiments from ocean models, reanalysis, and observations.
-> It consistes of an end-to-end framework for piping data from its raw form to an ML-ready state and from model outputs to interpretable quantities.
+> It consists of an end-to-end framework for piping data from its raw form to an ML-ready state and from model outputs to interpretable quantities.
-> We regard OceanBench as a key facilitator for the uptake of MLOPs tools and research for ocean-related datasets and case studies.
+> We regard OceanBench as a key facilitator for the uptake of MLOPs tools and research for ocean-related tasks and case studies with genuine ocean data.

 ## Motivation